 Civil Rights Statements and Information

 The Civil Rights statements must be included on all program materials.
-This includes menus, eligibility notification letters, food service newsletters, and verification notification letters.
+This includes menus, eligibility notification letters, food service newsletters, home page of the school's website and verification notification letters.

 The following statement is to be included on all materials regarding USDA Programs that are produced for public information.
 The statement can not be modified: